-7 Questions about thermography Inspections Before You buy a house in Los AngelesThermal camera detect heat.
+7 Questions about thermography Inspections Before You buy a house in Los AngelesA thermal camera detects heat.
 Really, that’s their primary objective, as cameras.
 Although not perfect, infrared thermography camera do have their faults.
 Take false positives for example.
-In many cases, issues which look like issues, are in fact nothing more than a false positive.
+In many cases, issues that look like issues, are in fact nothing more than a false positive.
 It takes a true professional to rule out false positives.
 This is why you should only use infrared thermographers who are level III professionals when performing Thermography Inspections For Homes In Escrow in Los Angeles.

 Can infrared cameras find water leaks?Yes.
-People are shocked when I tell them that the majority of leaks we find with our Thermography Inspections For Homes In Escrow in Los Angeles, have no stains.
+People are shocked when I tell them that the majority of leaks we find with our Thermography Inspections For Homes In Escrow in Los Angeles have no stains.
 Crazy right?
-But yes, of all our infrared inspections where we tests systems, that is, leaks which we procure, have no stains or other indications that there is an active leak.
-That means places like showers and bathtubs do commonly leak, but can go undetected. the sis usually y because it leaks in small amounts.
+But yes, of all our infrared inspections where we test systems, that is, leaks which we procure, have no stains or other indications that there is an active leak.
+That means places like showers and bathtubs do commonly leak but can go undetected. the sis usually y because it leaks in small amounts.
 It helps that our cameras are very sensitive.

-Is infrared scanning a home during a home inspection a good idea?Wow, not only is it a good idea.. its necessary.
-As a building contractor, water intrusion expert and level III thermographer, I’d never have a house inspected without an infrared scan first.
+Is infrared scanning a home during a home inspection a good idea?Wow, not only is it a good idea… it’s necessary.
+As a building contractor, water intrusion expert and level III thermographer, I’d never had a house inspected without an infrared scan first.
 As a new home buyer, the few extra dollars it costs to get a certified level III thermographer to find water leaks is not only worth it… it should be required.

 Are Infrared camera scans useful to find roof leaks?As a thermographer, I couldn’t find roof leaks without thermography.
 There are all kinds of roofs here in Los Angeles.
 With homes that are in escrow, testing roos for leaks should be mandatory.
 You’d agree if you saw the things we see with our infrared scans of roofing systems.
 Ceiling stains are not always an indication of where a leak may derive.
 In fact, a leak can happen many feet away from a stain.
 Performing Thermography Inspections For Homes In Escrow in Los Angeles, especially with roofing systems is any brainer.
 By-the-way… even brand new roofs can leak.
 Our tests are performed in accordance with ASTM D7053.

 Residential thermal imagingUnderstand that thermography inspections, for homes in escrow in Los Angeles doesn’t mean we can see through walls.
-Not at all. that said, however, we can help to see issues which currently leak and with the addition of water, we can see other water intrusion related issues as well.
+Not at all. that said, however, we can help to see issues that currently leak and with the addition of water, we can see other water intrusion-related issues as well.
 With the addition of water in a test such as an ASTM 5957, deck flood test, we can literally find water leaking through a ceiling or wall.

 Other thermography inspections such as sub-grade or ASTM 2128 wall inspections, also require the introduction of water to source leaks.
 All of these tests seem intrusion, which in some cases they very well may be.
 But in fact, many times here in Los Angeles especially, seller so homes are just as interested in sourcing water leaks as are the home buyers.